ahmadalbadawi/ahmadalbadawi.github.io/_pages/cv.md

 * 07/2020, **Invited Speaker**: Trustless Computing on Encrypted data, NCR, Singapore.
 * 08/2017, **Outstanding Technical Oral Presentation award**, the 2017 ECE GSS, National University of Signapore.
 Recognized for delivering an excellent presentation at the ECE Graduate Student Symposium.
 * 12/2015, **Student Travel Grant Award**.
 Awarded a travel grant to attend and present a paper at the Annual Computer Security Applications Conference (ACSAC) in California, USA.
-* 01/2015, **Singapore International Graduate Award (SINGA)** PhD Scholarship, A*STAR.
-Awarded a full scholarship to pursue a PhD in computer science at NUS.
+* 01/2015, **Singapore International Graduate Award (SINGA)** PhD Scholarship, by A*STAR.
+Full scholarship awarded to pursue a PhD in Electrical and Computer Engineering at the National University of Singapore.
 * 12/2014, **Honorary Shield from Taif University**.
 Honored for training and leading the robotics team in the Student Talents Club.
 * 08/2010, **Thank you letter** from Globitel.
 Appreciated for demonstrating accountability, initiative, and result orientation in a software development projects.
+* 02/2009, **Scholarship** MSc Scholarship, Jordan University of Science and Technology.
+Scholarship awarded to pursue MSc in Computer Engineering at the Jordan University of Science and Technology.